rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 For this perishable body must put on the imperishable, and this mortal body must put on immortality. ^1553

-When the perishable puts on the imperishable, and the mortal puts on immortality, then shall come to pass the saying that is written : Death is swallowed up in victory. ^1554
+When the perishable puts on the imperishable, and the mortal puts on immortality, then shall come to pass the saying that is written: Death is swallowed up in victory. ^1554

 O death, where is your victory?
 O death, where is your sting? ^1555